Smart Dimmer Controlled by Mobile App

 }

-Figure 6 — Optocoupler output (blue) and ESP32 Trigger at the zero-crossing (orange).
+Figure 5 — Optocoupler output (blue) and ESP32 Trigger at the zero-crossing (orange).

-Figure 7 — Rectifier output (blue) and ESP32 Trigger at the zero-crossing (orange).
+Figure 6 — Rectifier output (blue) and ESP32 Trigger at the zero-crossing (orange).

 Triggering the TRIAC

-\[t(b,f) = \left(1 - \frac{b}{100}\right)\left(\frac{10^6}{2f}\right)\]In this expression, the trigger time \(t\) is given in microseconds, the brightness value \(b\) ranges from 0 to 100, and \(f\) is the frequency of the electrical network in Hz.
-Given that frequency is the inverse of the period, the equation can also be expressed using the period instead of frequency.
+\[t(b,f) = \left(1 - \frac{b}{100}\right)\left(\frac{10^6}{2f}\right)\]In this expression, the trigger time \(t\) was given in microseconds, the brightness value \(b\) ranged from 0 to 100, and \(f\) represented the frequency of the electrical network in hertz.
+Since frequency is the inverse of the period, the equation was also expressed in terms of the signal period instead of frequency.

 1